juicedata/juicefs/docs/en/how_to_use_on_kubernetes.md

     bucket: "https://juicefs-test.s3.us-east-1.amazonaws.com"
 ```

 Here we assign AWS [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) for the EC2 Kuberentes node, otherwise the `accessKey` and `secretKey` cannot be empty.
-We use ElasticCache redis as the meta store.
+We use ElastiCache for Redis as the meta store.

 2. Install